hilfigertout/Uber_Statistical_Model/README.md

 - Malicious users will never again ride with someone they have assaulted, and the simulation never adds new people.
 Thus, the number of assaults drops sharply (and unrealistically) if the simulation runs for long enough.
 To account for this, the simulation only runs for 50 days, where this effect is negligible.

 - With 1000 drivers, we expect our model to proportionally give 187000 rides in its 50 simulated days.
 Using the actual real-world values of assaults per ride (3045 in 2.3 billion rides), our model would give us an average 0.248 assaults in the expected 187000 rides, which is too small to notice any effect.
-In order to combat this, the model is tuned to give us 2000 times as many assaults as in real life. (about 495 on average) This should not be an issue, as we are only examining the difference.
+In order to combat this, the model is tuned to give us 2000 times as many assaults as in real life - about 495 on average - by increasing the number of malicious people and the probability a ride with a malicious person ends in an assault.
+This should not be an issue, as we are only examining the difference.
 We're setting the values from model v2 as the baseline and examining the difference in model v3.

 - We assumed that drivers - even malicious drivers - do not make intentional decisions about who to give a ride to.
 The reasoning for this is that drivers need to make sufficient money by giving rides, and that they would not let personal feelings get in the way of that.
-In reality, people are complex and irrational, and it's possible malicious drivers could choose to pick up someone they consider a target.
+In reality, people are complex and irrational, and it's possible malicious drivers could choose to pick up someone they consider a target despite economic incentive.

 - While the proportions of malicious men/women that target each sex are interrelated, they were ultimately based on an estimation.
 By extension, the proportion of men who are malicious and the proportion of women who are malicious in our model were calculated based off of that guess.